googleapis/google-cloud-java/google-cloud-clients/google-cloud-websecurityscanner/README.md

 Getting Started
 ---------------
 #### Prerequisites
-You will need a [Google Developers Console](https://console.developers.google.com/) project with the Text-to-Speech API enabled.
+You will need a [Google Developers Console](https://console.developers.google.com/) project with the Web Security Scanner API enabled.
 [Follow these instructions](https://cloud.google.com/docs/authentication#preparation) to get your project set up.
 You will also need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following commands in command line: `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 #### Installation and setup
 You'll need to obtain the `google-cloud-websecurityscanner` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-websecurityscanner` as a dependency in your code.